gsarrco/muoversi-server/README.md

 Venice (parsed from the Trenitalia api).
 However, since it can build on any GTFS file, it will be easily extended to other cities in the future.

-Separated from the core code, there is a Telegram bot that uses the web service to provide a more user-friendly interface.
+Separated from the core code and optional to set up, a Telegram bot uses the web service to provide a more user-friendly interface.
 You can check it out here: [@MuoVErsiBot](https://t.me/MuoVErsiBot).
 Also, a mobile app is in the works.

 ## Features